 Editing isn’t just for newspapers, blog posts, and term papers.
 Closets need editing, too!
-Let me walk you through how I work with clients to make dressing easier and bring out the best in their wardrobes.
+Let me walk you through how I work with clients to make dressing easier and bring out the best in their wardrobes – by creating clothing capsules.

-Two of the decluttering and home organization services I offer include providing “wardrobe wisdom” for closet organizing and wardrobe editing, and creating clothing capsules to make daily dressing and packing a breeze.
+Two of the decluttering and home organization services I offer include providing “wardrobe wisdom” for closet organizing and wardrobe editing, as well as creating clothing capsules.
+But, before you do any editing, organizing, or shopping, take your measurements!
+It’s important because and helps avoid shopping mistakes.

-To reach wardrobe nirvana we begin by editing everything that no longer fits, flatters, feels good mentally or physically, or sparks joy.
+To reach wardrobe nirvana I begin by editing everything that no longer fits, flatters, feels good mentally or physically, or sparks joy.
 Some clients want to edit their entire closet in one day.
 Others, due to decision fatigue or budget concerns, prefer to stretch it over a few appointments.
-Whichever way they choose, clients typically make a lot of progress in a few hours.
-Depending on how full the closet is and how quickly the client can make decisions, it’s possible to edit hundreds of items and decide what to keep, alter, donate, or toss in the trash.
-How does my client decide what to keep and what to let go?
-Here are some of the questions I ask to help with the decision-making process:
+Whichever way they choose, clients typically make a lot of progress in a few hours – especially when using my clothing capsule planning worksheets.
+Depending on how full the closet is and how quickly the client makes decisions, it’s possible to edit hundreds of items and decide what to keep, alter, donate, or toss in the trash.
+Here are a few of the questions I ask to help with the decision-making process:

 - Do you own multiple versions of this same item?